Teaching Assistant Visa Sponsorship Jobs in Washington

 Which visa types are most common for teaching assistant roles in Washington?

-The J-1 Exchange Visitor visa is the most common pathway for international teaching assistants at Washington universities, typically sponsored through institutional exchange programs.
-The H-1B is used for teaching assistant roles that meet specialty occupation requirements, usually at the graduate or postdoctoral level.
+The J-1 visa Exchange Visitor visa is the most common pathway for international teaching assistants at Washington universities, typically sponsored through institutional exchange programs.
+The H-1B visa is used for teaching assistant roles that meet specialty occupation requirements, usually at the graduate or postdoctoral level.
 F-1 students with OPT or STEM OPT authorization may also work as teaching assistants without requiring employer-sponsored visa petitions during their authorized period.

 How to find teaching assistant visa sponsorship jobs in Washington?